Energy Efficiency and Your Wood-Burning Appliance

 - Stack off the ground, split side down.

-- Cover stack to protect the wood from rain and snow.
+- Cover top of stack to protect the wood from rain and snow.

 - Store for at least 6 months for softwood, and at least 12 months for hardwood.